 This relates to what I’ve written previously about the sovereign or cult leader.
-The rule of not knowing in order to know does not apply to the cult leader.
-Thus, the cult leader assumes the position of God–the being that observes everything at once, past, present, and future.
+The rule of not knowing in order to know does not apply to the cult leader, or he and his followers don’t accept it.
+Thus, the cult leader assumes the position of God–the being that observes everything at once–past, present, and future.
 The cult leader is treated at the subject supposed to know, the Lacanian Big Other.
-He has access to knowledge that the average person is barred from.
+He allegedly has access to knowledge that the average person is barred from.
 The cult leader portrays himself as a person who knows everything.
-He, seemingly, never experiences anxiety or fear because he always knows what’s coming in the future.
+Furthermore, he seemingly never experiences anxiety or fear because he always knows what’s coming in the future.
 He is completely unflappable.
 If he shows anger, that is just to make a point, to show righteous indignation; it doesn’t mean he has lost his temper.

-This is the appeal of Donald Trump.
+This is precisely the appeal of Donald Trump.
 With his smug, arrogant persona, he has attracted millions of followers.
 He’s made all that money, they say, so he must have some kind of secret knowledge.
 He knows how things work and he can fix any problem.
 He’s not like the rest of us.
-Such a person must never apologize or acknowledge any significant mistake or error in judgment because that would undermine his all-knowing persona.
+Such a person will apologize or acknowledge any significant mistake or error in judgment because that would undermine the all-knowing fantasy.